phetsims/expression-exchange/doc/implementation-notes.md

 can be complicated, so it will be important to have a good understanding of such interactions if some of these behavioral rules need to be changed or fixed.

-REVIEW: Don't understand how a coin term can overlap (be a member of?) multiple expressions A decision was made that if a coin term overlaps multiple expressions, on the one with the most overlap should have its hints activated.
+A decision was made that if a user-controlled coin term overlaps multiple expressions, the one with the most overlap should have its hints activated.
 This means that the main model has to compare them and decide which one to activate, which means that this decision must be centralized in the main model rather than leaving it to the coin terms or expressions.

 The sim supports an "edit mode" for expressions where the coin terms within an expression can be combined or rearranged.
 Only one expression can be edited at a time.